cnlohr/fx3fun/README.md

 Post reply to https://community.cypress.com/thread/32169

 Dinked around for about an hour, got nowhere with the bandwidth, though I did notice I can overclock my bus to 8/7ths of 100 MHz :-D

+Gave up around 8 AM...

+12/29 2:00 PM Started again.
+Had to use a watermark or fifo-space-left operation with extra states, but it worked!
+(2 hours more)

+Started again at 10:45 PM.
+How hard is it to flash custom firmware?
+Or maybe I should cleanup Cyprio?

+They provide "c_sharp/controlcenter/Form1.cs" which is 3,000 lines long.  :(.